 Board Member at Large

 Jocelyn Cramer is a lifelong lover of music, arts, theatre and the environment.
-She was executive director/founder of The Ground Floor Theatre Lab in New York City for nearly 10 years, then developed a business management career for over 12 years before returning to northeastern PA full time in 2011.
+She was executive director/founder of The Ground Floor Theatre Lab in New York City for nearly 10 years, then developed a business management career for over 12 years working for Bear Stearns and JPMorgan Chase before returning to northeastern PA full time in 2011.

 Jocelyn was SEEDS’ first executive director, and remains on their board.
-She is also Vice-Chair of the Board of Directors of Sustainable Energy Fund (Allentown) and on the board of The Cooperage Project in Honesdale.
-In January 2020 she was extremely proud to have been the first woman to be elected as a Wayne County Commissioner.
+She is Chair of the Board of Directors of Sustainable Energy Fund (Allentown) and on the board of The Cooperage Project in Honesdale.
+Jocelyn is a Wayne County Commissioner, and extremely proud to have been the first female elected Commissioner in Wayne County.

 She lives in Damascus Township with husband Michael Rollison.

-After nearly a 30 year career in the telecommunications industry, Jack is now a local advocate and volunteer for sustainability, local farming & food, and solar energy.
-His on-going project is a super-insulated, net-zero solar home and vegetable garden near Hawley, PA, owned with his wife, Mary Anne Carletta.
-Jack has served as a past chair of a chapter of the American Solar Energy Society, and is also a co-founder and current president of the Clean Energy Co-op Inc. (which spun out from SEEDS in 2014; learn more at www.cleanenergy.coop).
+After nearly a 30-year career in the telecommunications industry, Jack is now a local advocate and volunteer for sustainability, solar energy, small-scale farming and locally grown food.
+He and his wife, Mary Anne Carletta, live in a super-insulated, net-positive solar-powered home and eat mostly from their vegetable garden near Hawley, PA.
+Jack has served as a past chair of a chapter of the American Solar Energy Society, and is also a co-founder and past president of the Clean Energy Co-op Inc. (which spun out from SEEDS in 2014).

 Jack holds Electrical and Computer Engineering degrees from Clemson University and Carnegie Mellon University.

 David comes to SEEDS with a background in technology and a strong interest in sustainability and community involvement.